Pivotal Tracker Review

 - Unlimited viewers

-Pivotal Tracker’s Pro Plan costs $62.50/month-$250/month and includes everything in the Startup Plan, plus:
+Pivotal Tracker’s Startup Plan starts at $10/month and includes everything in the Free Plan, plus:

 - Unlimited projects